Visitors with disabilities

-- Turn right at the entrance of the multi-story car park into the “Service” road.
+- Continue straight on past the entrance of the multi-story car park into the “Service” road.

 - Ignore the No Entry signs labelled “except for loading and coaches”.

-- 3 spaces are on the immediate right side.
+- Three spaces are immediately on the right.

-- 2 more spaces are on the left beyond the “Drop-off point” area.
+- Two more spaces are on the left beyond the “Drop-off point” area.